 Taking a Leave of Absence from NDSU

-International students should not take a leave of absence or withdraw from NDSU without first consulting with their international student advisor about the consequences of this action.
+International students in F-1 or J-1 status should not take a leave of absence or withdraw from NDSU without first consulting with their international student advisor about the consequences of this action.
 Students cannot remain in the United States while taking a leave of absence or a semester off.
 Students taking a semester off or more must spend this time outside of the United States.
 (Please note: this does not apply to the summer term)

 Procedure for requesting a leave of absence from NDSU: